LINKS

 More on the Churchill deception about Singapore.

-Coventry Bombing -The WWII bombing of Coventry has been portrayed for years as a cold-hearted Churchill decison not to let on the Allies had the German enigma code cracked.
+Coventry Bombing -The WWII bombing of Coventry has been portrayed for years as a cold-hearted Churchill decision not to let on the Allies had the German enigma code cracked.
 Turns out it had more to do with a bad jamming frequency used by early British electronic warfare.
 The British X-Geraet jammer stations were slightly off frequency and failed to confuse the German pathfinder bombers.

 Hirohito's speech announcing the "unconditional" surrender - deception of his own people.